 Makes soft, chewy cookies.
 These cookies tend to get softer when stored in an airtight container at room temperature, so I highly recommend you store them in the fridge or freezer.

-Using sugar-free syrup changes the following nutrition facts:
+Using sugar-free syrup make the cookies low-carb and keto-friendly.
+It changes the following nutrition facts:

 Calories: 103 Carbs: 7.6 Fiber: 4.4 Sugar: 2